PeterHickman/Legion/README.md

 ## Using Legion

-Lets use the `bootstrap.txt` script as a worked example.
+Lets use the `bootstrap.l` script as a worked example.
 The purpose of the script is to take a newly provisioned machine and configure it to a known baseline.
 Before we start to run the script the target machine will be:

 0. Running ssh
 1. Allow `root` to log in using a password